To enable lasting solutions that positively impact our community locally and across the world.

 City Rotary is working with CARAD (Centre for Asylum Seekers, Refugees and Detainees) and MercyCare to increase employment opportunities for refugees and asylum seekers and reduce the time to achieve financial independence, with a focus on micro enterprise, social enterprise and developing relationships with employers.
 A number of initiatives are underway including research and employment readiness workshops.

-In addition, as part of our partnership with CARAD, Rotary is also providing in-depth IT support, including defining IT requirement, assisting with a successful Lotterywest grant and program managing implementation.Image courtesy of CARAD.
+In addition, as part of our partnership with CARAD, Rotary is also providing in-depth IT support, including defining IT requirements, assisting with a successful Lotterywest grant and program managing implementation.Image courtesy of CARAD.